senselogic/REACTOR/README.md

 Provides a common Svelte-like syntax for :

-*   state variable declaration, assignment and access;
+*   state variable declarations, assignments and evaluations;
 *   conditions and array iterations in JSX code.

 ## Sample